-NJ TRANSIT maintains a series of ongoing programmatic planning efforts involving both the use of in-house staff and consultants, as required, to undertake analyses of proposals, issues and specific needs.
+NJ TRANSIT maintains a series of ongoing programmatic planning efforts undertaken and advanced by in-house staff and supported by consultants, as required, to develop planning concepts, undertake analyses of proposals, and to address issues and specific needs.
 All work within these programs is regulated by the availability of resources including funding and staff, and internal priorities.